Xi Jinping and Anthony Albanese meet at G20, ending six-year diplomatic freeze

 By Hannah Kwon

 It's been six years since an Australian leader has met with China's President.
-That all changed when Prime Minister Anthony Albanese spoke with Chinese President Xi Jinping on the sidelines of the G20 summit in Bali.
-The meeting is being described by some as a landmark event, with hopes it could signal the beginning of a thawing of relations between China and Australia.
+That all changed when Prime Minister Anthony Albanese spoke with Chinese President Xi Jinping on the sidelines of the G-20 summit in Bali. [[Tuesday, November 15]] The meeting is being described by some as a landmark event, with hopes it could signal the beginning of a thawing of relations between China and Australia.

 By Hannah Kwon